These Simple Steps Can Make Your Life Easier — And Your Wallet Fatter

 Yeah, adding a nanny, maid and personal assistant to your life would be fabulous.
 We all like to dream.
 In the meantime, let’s look at some ways to make life easier while saving you money, not costing you more.

-Here are five easy steps you can take this month that’ll make your life way easier — and your wallet fatter.
+Here are some easy steps you can take this month that’ll make your life way easier — and your wallet fatter.

 1. Give Your 401(k) a Tune-up

 Got a 401(k)?
 You’re on the right track.

 Now, you just need to make sure it’s doing what you need it to.
 However, tapping into that account and deciphering the information — or lack thereof — can be hard.

 There’s a robo-advisor for that.
 Blooom, an SEC-registered investment-advisory firm, will optimize and monitor your 401(k) for you.

 A few of us Penny Hoarders use the service.
 It gives you an initial 401(k) checkup for free, and you’ll get to know your account a little more intimately.
 Find out if you’re paying too many hidden fees, have the appropriate amount invested in stocks versus bonds, that kind of fun stuff.